maneeshpudhota/hello-world/README.md

 # hello-world
-i'm Maneesh
+I'm Maneesh

-im a student from INDIA.
+I'm a student from INDIA.